integrations/terraform-provider-github/CONTRIBUTING.md

 ## Quick End-To-End Example

 This section describes a typical sequence performed when developing locally.
-Full details of available tooling are available in the next section on [Automated And Manual Testing](#automated-and-manual-testing).
+Full details of available tooling are available in the section on [Manual Testing](#manual-testing).

 ### Local Development Setup

 Once you have the repository cloned, there's a couple of additional steps you'll need to take.
 Since most of the testing is acceptance or integration testing, we need to manipulate real GitHub resources in order to run it.
 Useful setup steps are listed below:

 - If you haven't already, [create a GitHub organization you can use for testing](#github-organization).
-  - Optional: some may find it beneficial to create a test user as well in order to avoid potential rate-limiting issues on your main account.
+  - Optional: you may find it beneficial to create a test user as well in order to avoid potential rate-limiting issues on your main account.
   - Your organization _must_ have a repository called `terraform-template-module`.
 The [terraformtesting/terraform-template-module](https://github.com/terraformtesting/terraform-template-module) repo is a good, re-usable example.
     - You _must_ make sure that the "Template Repository" item in Settings is checked for this repo.
-- If you haven't already, [generate a Personal Access Token (PAT) for authenticating your test runs](#github-personal-access-token).
+- If you haven't already, generate a Personal Access Token (PAT) for authenticating your test runs.
 - Export the necessary configuration for authenticating your provider with GitHub
   ```sh
   export GITHUB_TOKEN=<token of a user with an organization account>